-During our visit to Lancaster County last weekend, we found this little gem in the heart of downtown Lancaster — John J. Jeffries Restaurant.
+During our weekend getaway to Lancaster County with the family, we found this little gem in the heart of downtown Lancaster — John J. Jeffries Restaurant.

 My kids, upon arrival, asked why it was so dark, giving me the opportunity to explain the concept of ambience.
 It definitely is not a kiddie restaurant, in fact, for a time, they were the only kids there, although when we left we noticed one other family with older kids enjoying a special occasion.
 Fortunately we had given them a thorough lecture on proper behavior in the car on our way there (and a bit of bribery with dessert and soda didn’t hurt either, I’m sure.)
 As it turned out, they rose to the occasion and were on their best behavior, and we managed to enjoy the evening.
 In fact, I am really glad we brought them because they are getting old enough to learn to appreciate experiences like that.